dottedmag/ppow/README.md

 Variable      | Meaning
 ------------- | -------
 @mods         | On first run, all files matching the block patterns.
 On subsequent change, a list of all modified files.
-@confdir      | The absolute path of the directory that contains the current modd config file.
+@confdir      | The absolute path of the directory that contains the current ppow config file.
 @dirmods      | On first run, all directories containing files matching the block patterns.
 On subsequent change, a list of all directories containing modified files.

 All file names in variables are relative to the current directory, and shell-escaped for safety.
 All paths are in slash-delimited form on all platforms.

-Given a config file like this, modd will run *eslint* on all .js files when started, and then after that only run *eslint* on files if they change:
+Given a config file like this, ppow will run *eslint* on all .js files when started, and then after that only run *eslint* on files if they change:

 ```